Cheesy Keto Philly Cheesesteak Casserole

 Instructions

-• Add 1 tbsp butter to the same skillet along with peppers, onions, garlic, and mushrooms.
-Sauté until the veggies are softened.
+• In the same pan, add 1 tablespoon of butter along with peppers, onions, garlic, and mushrooms.
+Cook until they're soft.

-• Next add your beef broth, Braggs Aminos, Worcestershire sauce, and salt/pepper and cover with a lid.
-Simmer for 4 minutes.
+• Pour in beef broth, Braggs Aminos, Worcestershire sauce, and some more salt and pepper.
+Cover the pan and let it simmer for about 4 minutes.

-• Add steak back to the pan and cook on medium for two minutes.
+• Put the cooked steak back into the pan and let everything cook together for 2 minutes on medium heat.

 Notes